Surviving Winter Appeal

-We appreciate that budgets will be tighter for many people this year, but for those that want to help, we’re calling on you to Donate The Rebate.
-Whether this is the £150 council tax rebate, the £300 increased winter fuel payment for people 65+, the £400 energy grant, or simply what you can afford; we need Norfolk to help Norfolk this winter.
+We appreciate that budgets will be tighter for many people this year, but for those that want to help, we’re calling on you to donate what you can.
+Whether it’s your unneeded winter fuel payment or simply what you can afford, we need Norfolk to help Norfolk this winter.
 Helping to keep communities warm, fed and together, the Surviving Winter appeal will transform local lives.
 The more support we have, the more we can help communities in our county.

 Make your donation now via the form – every penny counts, no matter how small, and will enable local charities to provide essential help to some of the most vulnerable people in Norfolk from right now, through to spring.